 Small-group instruction occurs outside the students' language arts homeroom.
 The REACH program is utilized to supplement the core reading curriculum.
 Pull-Out support mainly takes place in the elementary setting and does not interfere with core English Language Arts (ELA) instruction.

 In-Class Support (Inclusion)

 In-Class support (inclusion) is provided to EL students who are assigned to regular core content classes (English Language Arts, Math, Science, and Social Studies.
 They may provide support with understanding key vocabulary, comprehending the lesson, completing assessments, learning to participate orally in class, working on group projects.

 Teacher monitoring is provided to EL students who have achieved English proficiency.
 During monitoring, a teacher or tutor checks on the student’s academic progress to make sure the student is succeeding.
 Monitoring can continue for up to two years after the student is no longer receiving regular ESL support.
 If a student begins to experience serious academic problems that are related to their English acquisition, the school will provide appropriate ESL support.

 If another language is indicated on the Home Language Usage Survey, testing begins with the OELPS (Ohio English Language Proficiency Screener).
 This statewide test is interactive and completed on a secure browser for students in kindergarten through grade 12.
-The IPT evaluates students’ oral language, reading, and writing proficiency in English.
-Once the IPT is scored, eligibility is determined and students are placed in an ESL program.
+The OELPS evaluates students’ listening, reading, speaking and writing proficiency in English, and provides data for identification within 3 hours of testing.